-It’s on!
 The adventure began Wednesday October 2nd.
 Nick, Stephen, and I met up in Washington DC to kick off the 40K to Far Away challenge.
 Our goal?
 Go as far as possible.
 Our budget?
 40,000 points and $400.
-Who will pick the winner?
-You will.
+Who picked the winner?
+You did.

-Each of us has been assigned a transferable points currency.
-We are allowed to use up to 40,000 points, as follows:
+Each of us was assigned a transferable points currency.
+We were allowed to use up to 40,000 points, as follows:

 - Greg the Frequent Miler (AKA me): 40,000 Chase Ultimate Rewards points